Far Cry 5 review — it’s about filling in the gaps

 And when it comes to Far Cry 5, Ubisoft has made its most lifelike faux living world so far.
 The publisher accomplished this by creating a scattershot approach to gameplay experiences that are all fun and valid.
 At the same time, the company used a similar scattershot strategy for its storytelling, and that did not work as well.

-Far cry 5 is an open-world shooter where players take on a religious death cult in the mountain regions of Montana.
+Far Cry 5 is an open-world shooter in which players take on a religious death cult in the mountain regions of Montana.
 You play the unnamed “deputy” hero of Hope County who must lead the people in a fight against the violent Project at Eden’s Gate (think the Branch Davidians of the Waco incident).
 Joseph Seed, who is known as “The Father” by the PEGies, is a prophetic figure who fits Ubisoft’s Far Cry-villain mold of an aggressive madman who wants you to suffer.

 Far Cry 5 is due out for PC, Xbox One, and PlayStation 4 on March 27.